 I have wanted to write to my children – especially my daughter -about feminism for a long time.
 Since I was first targeted by a handful of women who decided that I was sickening, because of the way I write this blog.
 The trouble is, when a woman writes about feminism, there’s always the chance that a feminist will pitch up and attempt to put her in her place.
 So I wimped out and asked a man to give me his opinion.

-Stuart Heritage writes for the Guardian, amongst other gigs, and co-writes the brilliant LUV & HAT.
-If you can get past the fact that he never misses an episode of X Factor, he’s also incredibly cool.
+Stuart Heritage writes for the Guardian, amongst other gigs, and if you can get past the fact that he never misses an episode of X Factor, he’s also incredibly cool.
 Here’s his advice to a 9 year old girl with everything to learn and a will to change the world:

 How to be a feminist